maxblome/ioBroker.calendar/README.md

 ## Calendar adapter for ioBroker

-Read your google or caldav calendar.
+Read your google, caldav or ical calendar.

 ## Todo
 * Add Outlook calendar